master5o1/bbPress-Post-Toolbar/readme.txt

 I would prefer it if support and feedback is placed on my [forum](http://master5o1.com/forum/wordpress-plugins/bbpress-post-toolbar/) because I'll check my website more often than WordPress' plugin forums.
 I have a GitHub repository for this project [here](https://github.com/master5o1/bbPress-Post-Toolbar).
-Bug reports, feature requests and other issues can be reported through the GitHub (Issues system)[https://github.com/master5o1/bbPress-Post-Toolbar/issues].
+Bug reports, feature requests and other issues can be reported through the GitHub [Issues system](https://github.com/master5o1/bbPress-Post-Toolbar/issues).
 Any [donations](http://master5o1.com/donate/) will be gratefully accepted. ;)

 == Installation ==